 - experience pregnancy-induced hypertension

 Some risk factors connected to young age include the following.

-- underdeveloped pelvis: Young women’s bodies are still growing and changing.
+- Underdeveloped pelvis.
+Young women’s bodies are still growing and changing.
 An underdeveloped pelvis can lead to difficulties during childbirth.

-- nutritional deficiencies: Young women are more likely to have poor eating habits.
+- Nutritional deficiencies.
+Young women are more likely to have poor eating habits.
 Nutritional deficiency can lead to extra strain on the body that causes more complications for both the mother and child.

-As a woman ages, her chances of conceiving begins to decline.
+As you age, your chances of conceiving begin to decline.
 An older woman who becomes pregnant is also less likely to have a problem-free pregnancy.
-Common issues include the following:

 Down syndrome is the most common birth defect related to chromosomes.
-It causes varying degrees of mental retardation and physical abnormalities.
+It causes varying degrees of intellectual disability and physical abnormalities.
 Prenatal screening and tests can help determine the likelihood of chromosomal complications.

-Obese women are also more likely to be diagnosed with gestational diabetes during the pregnancy.
-Obese women are also more likely to have high blood pressure.
-This can lead to a smaller than expected baby as well as increase the risk for pre-eclampsia and toxemia.
+Obese women are also more likely to be diagnosed with gestational diabetes during the pregnancy or to have high blood pressure.
+This can lead to a smaller than expected baby as well as increase the risk for preeclampsia.